Website New Jersey Institute of Technology

 ● Serves on library, faculty, and university-wide committees.

-● Serves as the subject liaison librarian to a STEM academic department as assigned.
+● Serves as the subject liaison librarian to an academic department as assigned.

-● Contributes to on-call shifts during work schedule to answer questions in person, via
+● Contributes to on-call shifts to provide reference and research support in person, via

 chat, phone, and email.

-● Creates and maintains research guides and instructional materials for the assigned
+● Creates and maintains research guides and instructional materials for assigned subject.

 ● Performs other duties as assigned.